xdai-nyu/xdai-nyu.github.io/projects/Cognizance.md

 ### 1. LMS is not used as a study platform
 ![image](https://github.com/user-attachments/assets/8020d960-ceb6-4224-8688-62d6cd1dd56c)
 > [!NOTE]
 > Most respondents view LMS as a tool for receiving instructor feedback, submitting assignments, and accessing learning materials instead of an active study platform. **Respondents prefer offline tools** (document readers) to read and annotate the learning contents.
-LMS discussion features are perceived as less effective, often used for participation points rather than meaningful discussion, they prefer third-party communication tools like Slack.
+LMS discussion features are perceived as less effective, and often used for participation points rather than meaningful discussion, they prefer third-party communication tools like Slack.

 ### 2. Clear information and intuitive navigation support comprehension
 ![image](https://github.com/user-attachments/assets/4c43f671-e5e4-4b6f-a71d-6166f2f99a2f)